-These are error codes that may be seen more frequently than others, or that indicate conditions that you might be able to solve by investigation and correction of issues in the SAN configuration.
+These error codes might be seen more frequently than others, or that indicate conditions that you might be able to solve by investigation and correction of issues in the SAN configuration.

-The nomenclature of "0x" is used as the prefix for the byte code fields because those byte codes are actually hexadecimal values.
+NOTE The nomenclature of "0x" is used as the prefix for the byte code fields because those byte codes are actually hexadecimal values.